 Beyond writing styles, the economics profession has undergone major related changes in the last half-century.
-Two significant developments are the increasing share of female academic economists and the rising rates of academic collaboration, possibly related to the information technology revolution.
+Two significant developments are the increasing share of female academic economists and the rising rates of academic collaboration.
 We observe these phenomena within the network of economic theorists we study.
-Panel a in Figure 2 plots the share of papers with at least one female author (in blue), and the share of women publishing (in red).
+Panel (a) in Figure II plots the share of papers with at least one female author (in blue), and the share of women publishing (in red).
 The share of women publishing has experienced a steady increase, from 2 percent of all authors in 1970 to 20 percent by 2020.
 The share of published papers with at least one female author has increased even faster, from less than half a percent in 1970 to more than 30 percent in 2020.
-If differences in preferences between men and women are substantial, these sweeping changes in the composition of the body of authors could alone explain a large fraction of the observed shifts in pronoun use from Figure 1.
-Figure 3 plots trends in the writing-style choices of articles with female authors.
+If differences in preferences between men and women are substantial, these sweeping changes in the composition of the body of authors could explain a large fraction of the observed shifts in pronoun use from Figure I. Figure A.XI plots trends in the writing-style choices of articles with female authors.
 Perhaps surprisingly, the writing-style choices of women have followed very similar time trends to those of men.

 Trends in co-authoring also reveal momentous change.
 Overall, 32 percent of articles are single-authored, but the trend has been one of rapid increase in co-authoring.
-Panel b of Figure 2 groups authors into 10-year cohorts based on their first publication, and plots, for each year, the share of co-authored papers by economists from that cohort.
+Panel (b) of Figure II groups authors into 10-year cohorts based on their first publication, and plots, for each year, the share of co-authored papers by economists from that cohort.
 While in 1970 less than half of all papers published by the 1970s cohort were co-authored, co-authoring rates among all authors are now close to 90 percent.
 This trend has affected all cohorts similarly, with the most senior economists showing the largest shift in co-authoring behavior.
 Whether co-authorship acts as a drag or as a catalyst on the diffusion of new writing styles depends on the nature of these collaborations.
 Increased collaboration can expose authors to others inclined to use pronoun forms they would not have chosen otherwise.
 If co-authorship is largely driven by ideology-based homophily, however, the potential for exposure to diverse writing preferences will be limited.
-Figure 4 plots the share of articles using each kind of pronoun form, separately for each 10-year cohort of authors.
+Figure A.XII plots the share of articles using each writing style, separately for each 10-year cohort of authors.
 The trends for only-masculine, mixed, and only-feminine forms move in the same direction for all cohorts.
 More importantly, the level shifts across cohorts are very small.
-Indeed, among the earliest adopters of feminine-only and mixed styles we find Duncan Black, Gary Becker, William Baumol, Michael Spence, Thomas Roemer, Sam Bowles, Vincent Crawford and Kenneth Arrow, all members of the earliest cohort in our data.
+Among the earliest adopters of feminine-only and mixed styles we find Duncan Black, Gary Becker, William Baumol, Michael Spence, Thomas Roemer, Sam Bowles, Vincent Crawford and Kenneth Arrow, all members of the earliest cohort in our data.
 All this suggests both small cohort effects, and that innovation in writing style was led by the older cohort of authors.